Pokeyi/VRC-Raycast-Laser/README.md

 ### Reflective Properties
 If and how the laser can reflect off of other game objects.
-- Can Reflect - Toggle aility to bounce on reflective surface.
+- Can Reflect - Toggle ability to bounce on reflective surfaces.
-- Reflect Name Contains - Check raycast for partial object name designating a reflective surfaces.
+- Reflect Name Contains - Check for partial object name designating a reflective surfaces.

 ### Use Case Examples
 Despite the name you could use this for things other than lasers, and I plan to add more functionality for these.